wmyoussef/My-CV/README.md

 +20-100-5292-055
 +20-155-3355-353

-Linkedin WEBSITE:
+### Linkedin WEBSITE:
 https://www.linkedin.com/in/wael-youssef-2a5b8733/

-EMAIL:
+### EMAIL:
 Wael.youssef@yahoo.com

-OBJECTIVE
+### OBJECTIVE
 With 24 years of experience in the oil and gas business, I have extensive knowledge and expertise as a professional geologist.
 Throughout my career, I have held critical jobs such as project manager and drilling engineer, as well as working as a coordination assistant for large oil and gas companies.
 My deep understanding of industry dynamics, along with a track record of successfully directing projects from inception to conclusion, sets me apart.
 I thrive on navigating the complexities of the energy sector and consistently provide results that exceed expectations.
 My knowledge and experience include drilling optimization analysis, hydraulic analysis, drilling programme and casing design, geology, geo-steering engineering, surface data logging, project risk management, applied fluids optimization (AFO), and monitoring specialist in both Conventional and unconventional fields.
 A strategic and results-driven company leader with expertise in strategy, planning, and operations.
 Capable of establishing and executing business plans to increase profitability, streamline operations, and ensure compliance with industry laws.
 A proven people leader encourages and improves employee performance and productivity.
 Strong leader and problem solver committed to simplifying operations to reduce costs and improve organizational efficiency.
 Uses independent decision-making abilities and smart judgment to enhance company success.
 Collaborative leaders work with teammates to foster an engaged, empowering workplace culture.
 Documented strengths in developing and maintaining connections with a diverse spectrum of stakeholders in dynamic, fast-paced environments
-PROFESSIONAL EXPERIENCE
+#### PROFESSIONAL EXPERIENCE

-* Managing Director
+### Managing Director

 4 years Feb.
 2019 Egypt at EL-Kaian electronics group
 • Spearheaded the establishment and operational launch of the company, ensuring meticulous control over costs, timelines, and quality standards

-* Well site Geologist
+### Well site Geologist
 2 years Aug.
 2017 to Feb.
 2019 Egypt as Free consultant in GeoDrill

 • Conducted comprehensive testing and analysis of geological samples, ensuring accurate well log interpretation and correlation.
 • Specialized in geological analysis of electronic logs, both recorded and real-time, to optimize drilling strategies.
 • Actively engaged in drilling operations, contributing to the development and execution of geological programs.
 • Evaluated core geological properties to inform drilling decisions and enhance recovery processes.
 • Expertly identified and assessed potential petroleum gas deposits, augmenting resource exploitation.
 • Precisely determined the content and characteristics of geological samples, delivering key insights for exploration success.

-* Senior Consultant Drilling Engineer
+### Senior Consultant Drilling Engineer
 3 years from Sep.
 2013 to Feb.
-2016 at Halliburton Energy Services, Houston Texas as
-• Expert Applications Engineer for North American Oil and Gas sector, enhancing operational efficiency using STRESS CHECK and WELLPLAN software.
+2016 at Halliburton Energy Services, Houston Texas as Expert Applications Engineer for North American Oil and Gas sector ,enhancing operational efficiency using STRESS CHECK and WELLPLAN software.
 • Developed comprehensive WellPlan models and strategic Roadmaps for Chevron's Gulf of Mexico Real-Time Operations Center (GoM RTOC).
 • Specialized in advanced well design utilizing Landmark COMPASS software, catering to diverse North American clientele.
 • Served as Halliburton's in-house Drilling Consultant for Chevron's Gulf of Mexico Business Unit in Houston, leveraging daily use of Landmark tools (Compass, StressCheck, Wellplan, WellCat) for well analysis and Geo-steering.